seanwhs/Plans/Becoming-an-Architect-Solopreneur/Part-7-Closed-Beta.md

 - Improved Critic Agent rules for multi-tenant applications
 - Sample Inngest patterns refined from real IoT field conditions

-The framework is proving valuable not just for me, but for the early users who are adapting pieces for their own internal tools.
+The framework is proving valuable not just for me, but for early users who are already adapting pieces for their own internal tools.

 ---